busstoptaktik/geodesy/README.md

 But fundamentally, *RG* is born as a *geodesy*, rather than *cartography* library.
 And while PROJ benefits from four decades of *reality hardening*, RG, being a platform for experiments, does not have operational robustness as a main focus.
 Hence, viewing *RG* as *another PROJ*, or *PROJ [RiiR](https://acronyms.thefreedictionary.com/RIIR)*, will lead to bad disappointment.
 At best, you may catch a weak mirage of a *potential* [shape of jazz to come](https://en.wikipedia.org/wiki/The_Shape_of_Jazz_to_Come) for the PROJ internal dataflow.

-That said, being written in Rust, with all the memory safety guarantees Rust provides, *RG* by design avoids a number of pitfalls that are explicitly worked around in the PROJ code base, so the miniscule size of *RG* (as measured in number of code lines) compared to PROJ, is not just a matter of functional pruning, but also a matter of development using a tool wonderfully suited for the task at hand.
+That said, being written in Rust, with all the memory safety guarantees Rust provides, *RG* by design avoids a number of pitfalls that are explicitly worked around in the PROJ code base.
+So the miniscule size of *RG* compared to PROJ is not just a matter of functional pruning.
+It is also a matter of development using a tool wonderfully suited for the task at hand.

 Also, having the advantage of learning from PROJ experience, both from a user's and a developer's perspective, *RG* is designed to be significantly more extensible than PROJ.
 So perhaps for a number of applications, and despite its limitations, RG may be sufficient, and perhaps even useful.